cjneely10/cjneely10.github.io/_posts/2019-09-06-MetaSanity-Demo-part-2.md

 ![](https://cjneely10.github.io/files/FuncSanity-pre-2.png)

-For this blog, I have access to a server that is powerful enough to handle multi-threading and high-memory programs.
-So, I will increase the number of threads on all of my programs and will remove any options that reduce memory usage.
-At this step, users should provide settings that are suitable to their working environments.

-I will be running all available analyses within FuncSanity except for InterProScan.
-I will also only use SignalP during my Peptidase annotation pipeline.
+As before, I will now edit this configuration file to match the specifications of my system.
+For this analysis, I am not interested in predicting protein domains, and I only want to use SignalP in my extracellular peptidase annotation.

+The `FuncSanity.ini` config file currently has SignalP commented out, so I will uncomment this section by removing the two `#` characters preceding the SignalP lines.

+InterProScan is set an an optional program and thus its section is commented out by default.

-No flags need to be changed, but I will raise the thread count on each applicable program to better match my server.
+I will raise the thread count on each applicable program to better match my server, but no other flags need to be changed.

 ![](https://cjneely10.github.io/files/FuncSanity-post-1.png)